 Current Situation in Azerbaijan:

-As of April 1, 2020 the Cabinet of Ministers of the Azerbaijan Republic confirmed 359 cases of COVID-19 within its borders.
-There have been 5 confirmed deaths.
+As of April 26, 2020, the Cabinet of Ministers of the Azerbaijan Republic confirmed 1,645 cases of COVID-19 within its borders.
+There have been 21 confirmed deaths.
 The government has acknowledged that community spread of the virus is occurring and that COVID-19 infections are present in all regions of Azerbaijan.

-Automatic visa extensions for foreigners in Azerbaijan: The State Migration Service recently that announced foreigners “who cannot leave Azerbaijan for obvious reasons” can make a one-time online payment to extend their migration status in Azerbaijan.
+Visa extensions for foreigners in Azerbaijan: The State Migration Service recently announced that foreigners “who cannot leave Azerbaijan for obvious reasons” can make a one-time online payment to extend their migration status in Azerbaijan.
 30- and 60-day extensions cost 15 AZN and 30 AZN, respectively.
 The guideline applies to foreigners whose legal stay in Azerbaijan will expire by April 30.
 Individuals can make a payment at: https://eservice.migration.gov.az/public/create-mom-application